 This is a controversial pick just because Martinez was a designated hitter for the majority of his career.
 While I get the sentiment that not playing in the field, the man was a really good hitter.
 What also hurts him is that he didn’t become a good hitter until he was 27 and not a dominant hitter until he was 31, but he also helped Seattle keep the Mariners in town.
 Martinez was an MVP type hitter every single year it felt like.
 If he was putting up the numbers and was getting MVP recognition, he is no doubt a Hall of Famer.
 Heck, there’s even an award named after him for the best designated hitter in any season.
 Martinez hit .312 with 309 home runs and drove in 1,261 runs.
-He also got 58.6% in last year’s ballot, so while he might not get it this year, he could have a really good chance getting in next year.
+He came dangerously close to being inducted into the Hall of Fame last year as he got 70.4% of the vote.
+He will probably get in this year.

 This guy had power, he had speed, he hit for a high average, he had a great arm, and was a stout defender.
 This guy gets overlooked a bit, but if you look at his numbers you would think this guy probably should get serious Hall of Fame recognition if Edgar Martinez got as much as he did.
 Walker’s numbers were .313 with 383 home runs and 1,311 RBIs.
 He might not get in, but he certainly gets my vote.

 Halladay was a phenomenal pitcher in his prime as he could easily go seven or eight innings with no-hit ball.
 He was one of the hardest guys to leave out here.